Jean-Guillaume, baron Hyde de Neuville: Diplomatic career

 After arriving in France, Hyde was appointed as a diplomat by the newly restored King Louis XVIII and sent to London in order to persuade the Liverpool ministry to transfer the defeated Napoleon to a remoter place of exile than Elba, where he had been sent to.
 However, his negotiations with the British were cut short by Napoleon's return from Elba to France on March 15.
 After Napoleon was defeated at Waterloo, he was exiled to Saint Helena instead.
 In January 1816, Hyde was appointed to serve as the French ambassador to the United States, moving to Washington, D.C. where he negotiated a commercial treaty with the U.S. government as his first action in office.
 Hyde grew to have a hostile relationship with U.S. President James Monroe, who "despised" him, with Monroe referring to Hyde on one occasion as "disagreeable and ill tempered" and on another as "overly delicate" and "obscene".

 Hyde's diplomatic career was also punctuated with other such mishaps, including offending Virginia senator James Barbour when he invited Barbour to dinner and proceeded to arrive drunk and several hours late.
 He also offended Ann Preston, wife of Governor James Patton Preston, when he allowed a door to slam into her face when Ann had expected Hyde to hold it open.
-On another occasion, while dining with South Carolina senators William Smith and John Gaillard on January 1817, Hyde grew verbally abusive and loudly belched after consuming large amounts of alcohol.
+On another occasion, while dining with South Carolina senators William Smith and John Gaillard in January 1817, Hyde grew verbally abusive and loudly belched after consuming large amounts of alcohol.
 After the dinner, both Smith and Gaillard refused to acknowledge Hyde ever again.